 Screw in the light bulbs and flip the circuit breaker back on and test out your new chandelier.

 How to Install a Chandelier

-Installing a chandelier is definitely not as hard as it sounds.
+Installing a new chandelier is definitely not as hard as it sounds.
 If you follow these steps, your chandelier should both look and work great.
-Stop asking people how to install a chandelier.
-Now you can do it yourself.
+Now you can stop asking people how to install a chandelier since you can do it yourself!